How we can help you

 Pharmacists who have expert knowledge about medicines including potential side effects, dosing and interactions between different drugs.

-Pharmacy technicians who assist with distributing medicines and make sure you medicines get to you when you need them.
+Pharmacy technicians who dispense medicines and make sure your medicines get to you when you need them.
+They also provide support to the Pharmacists.

-Our store and administrative staff who manage our stock of medicines and help with distribution.
+Our store and administrative staff who manage our stock of medicines and ensure medications are available on the wards.

-In addition to members of your healthcare team, we work in partnership with your local family general practitioner (GP), Prince of Wales Hospital and Community Health Services and local pharmacies.
+In addition to members of your healthcare team, we work in partnership with your general practitioner (GP), Prince of Wales Hospital and Community Health Services and local pharmacies.

 It is important to keep a list of ALL the medicines that you take (including prescriptions medicines, vitamins, creams, eye drops, inhalers, patches, injections) and bring this list with you when you come to hospital.
 It is important to always keep this list up to date.